writing

 Of course, you should research any possible investment carefully and be prepared to lose money in the short term at least (see below).
 Note also that some companies – e.g. the big banks and oil companies – cut their dividends during the Covid crisis, so it’s important to pick your sectors carefully.

 • Regular readers will know I am also a big fan of the robo-adviser investment platform Nutmeg.
 They are primarily aimed at helping people build a savings (or pensions) pot rather than providing an income, but you can of course withdraw money from your account as and when you wish.
 You can read my full review of Nutmeg here.
+You can also get six months free of any management charges when you invest in Nutmeg via my referral link.

-Of course, all investment carries a risk of loss, so you should always do your own ‘due diligence’ and take advice if in any doubt before deciding to invest.
+Of course, all investment carries a risk of loss, so you should always do your own ‘due diligence’ and take professional advice if in any doubt before deciding to invest.
 You should also ensure you have enough cash and/or easily accessible savings to get you through a period of three to six months in case of emergencies.

 As always, if you have any comments or questions about this post, please do leave them below.
 And keep reading Pounds and Sense for more money-saving and money-making ideas in the weeks and months ahead.